BloomTech-Labs/life-logger-fe/README.md

 ## Styling

-This project uses [Theme UI](https://theme-ui.com/getting-started), with [Emotion](https://emotion.sh/docs/styled) used for any Styled Components.
+This project uses [Theme UI](https://theme-ui.com/getting-started), with [Emotion](https://emotion.sh/docs/styled) used for some Styled Components (Theme UI uses Emotion under the hood, which is why we opted for Emotion vs. Styled Components).
 The `theme` styles for this project are located at `src/theme/theme.js`

 In any component where you want to have any styling from the `theme` file needs to have the following imported at the very top of the file (including the comment):